cloud-native-principles/cloud-native-principles/cloud-native-principles.md

 _**L9**_ _- If a project exists as a_ _**microservice**_ \[26\],\[28\],\[29\]_, it is_ _**not monolithic**, it is_ _**resilient**, it follows_ _**12-factor principles**_ \[30\], _and is_ _**discoverable**_ \[31\].

-When a service is monolithic, multiple business capabilities are tightly coupled, therefore requiring coordination with multiple groups within the organization that is developing the service.
+When a service is monolithic, multiple business capabilities are tightly coupled, therefore requiring coordination with multiple groups within the organization that are developing the service.
 A microservice separates concerns based on business capability \(features or groups of features\).
 This allows for a more rapid deployment of services with a faster feedback loop.

 _**L10**_ _- If a microservice is_ _**resilient**, it is_ _**self-healing**_ _and_ _**distributed**_ \[32\].